 The Stoggles Difference

 Stoggles was created to fill in the gap between style and safety.
 Why?
-Because PPE is important, and you shouldn’t have to choose between looking great and staying safe.
+Because all eyewear should be protective, and you shouldn’t have to choose between looking great and staying safe.
 You should be able to have both.

-Stoggles are available in two different frame shapes; square and round.
+Stoggles are available in five different frame shapes; square and round.
 We recommend the square for round, oblong, or oval faces and the round for square, heart, or triangle-shaped kissers.
+We also offer rectangle, cat eye, and aviator shapes to suit a wide range of preferences.

-All Stoggles are available in nine different colors, including clear.
+All Stoggles are available in a variety of different colors, including clear.
 We recommend grabbing a few of your favorites to match your favorite cycling shirts.

 Safety

 You’ll also get the benefit of UV protection because all Stoggles are made from naturally UV-blocking polycarbonate frames and lenses.
-Our lenses are also anti-fog, scratch-resistant, long-lasting, and durable, so you’ll never have to worry about your eye safety when you’re riding.
+Our lenses are also anti-fog, scratch-resistant, long-lasting, blue light-blocking, and durable, so you’ll never have to worry about your eye safety when you’re riding (or gazing into that Peloton screen for hours on end).

 Pedal Towards Safety

 You need to protect your eyes to enjoy your cycling to its fullest.
-There’s literally zero reasons you shouldn’t be wearing cycling glasses with the availability of our stylish, comfortable, and protective frames.
+There are literally zero reasons you shouldn’t be wearing cycling glasses with the availability of our stylish, comfortable, and protective frames that are powered with UV blocking and polarized lens options.

 Pass the competition and set the pace for your friends by donning Stoggles and keeping your eyes safe while you ride.